aytekinkaplan/JavaScript_Advance/chapter003_DOM/DOM.md

 ---

-Certainly!
 Below is a detailed table that outlines the DOM hierarchy, node types, their descriptions, examples, and relationships.
 This table provides a comprehensive overview of how the DOM represents a document as a tree structure, including various node types and their relationships.

 ---